VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 For automatic unpacking of the `Body`, `Error`, `Sender`, `Receiver` fields, you must specify for the parameter corresponding attribute: `[Body]`, `[Error]`, `[Sender]`, `[Receiver]`.
 Also, the type of the parameter must match the type of the field in the package.
 The remaining fields of the package can be got without specifying attributes.
-There is also, a `[FromPackage]` universal attribute that allows you to get a package field by its key.
+There is also, a `[Field]` universal attribute that allows you to get a package field by its key.

 ## Automatic PackageSchemaPatch

-If we use automatic unpacking of package fields, then PackageSchemaPatch is generated automatically when endpoint is registered.
+If you use automatic unpacking of package fields, then PackageSchemaPatch is generated automatically when endpoint is registered.

 Controller-style